felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ## Language

-From this section, you can decide which language is used to localise your receipts.
+Choose the language to use for generic items such as `Delivery charge`.
+These names may appear in your EPOS and in customer receipts.

 ## Orders